asch89/CubeRun/README.md

 # CubeRun
 My first experience with game development, created in the Unity Game Engine and written in C#.
 A simple obstacle-avoidance game with 3 levels of increasing difficulty.
+The player automatically moves forward, pressing A to slide left and D to slide right.

 Download [HERE](https://github.com/asch89/CubeRun/releases/tag/v1.0)